Subscribe to updates

 Open Council Network is an independent organisation.
 We report on Newham and are not the council.
 About us

-The Officer Key Decision meeting scheduled for Monday 09 March 2026 was set to discuss the award of municipal insurance contracts.
-This decision was delegated to an officer and involved a tender process across nine different lots of insurance.
+The Officer Key Decision meeting scheduled for Monday 9 March 2026 was set to discuss the award of municipal insurance contracts.
+The report pack indicates that a decision was to be made regarding the most economically advantageous bidders for various insurance lots.

 Municipal Insurance Cover - Award of Contracts

-The report highlighted that having an effective risk transfer mechanism through insurance allows the council to allocate funds to other priorities, knowing that potential losses from catastrophic events can be covered.
-The procurement process also incorporated considerations for the London Living Wage, community wealth building, Modern Slavery Act obligations, and social value.
-Some insurance policies, such as Employers' Liability and Motor, are compulsory, while others demonstrate responsible risk management.
+The report highlighted that effective insurance is a crucial risk transfer mechanism, enabling the Council to allocate funds to other priorities.
+The tender process incorporated considerations for the London Living Wage, community wealth building, Modern Slavery Act obligations, and social value.
+It also acknowledged that some insurance policies, such as Employers' Liability and Motor, are compulsory, while others demonstrate responsible risk management.

 Attendees